azf99/pornhub-py-utility/README.md

 # Pornhub python utility
 A python based utility tool to do various activities on your favourite website.
 No more manual, tiring work requiring hours to get your favourite content.
-Now eveything at the click of a button.
+Now everything at the click of a button.

 ## Setup
 ```